Kim Cox, Owner, PackRat Solutions

 Nothing gives me more joy than to work in a job where I help people get organized.
 Joining with my clients as they start their journey, it's not about finding a temporary fix, but to discover what the clients' systems of organization brings them the most balance in their lives.
 This does not look the same across all people.
 Every individual has his/her own way of organizing the same pile of stuff.
 Just as I learned in my counseling training, I take an eclectic approach to all clients -- this means that each client has a unique experience.

 education / AFFILIATIONs

-- National Association of Professional Organizers (NAPO) Member
+National Association of Productivity & Organizing Professionals (NAPO) Member (2012-present)

 With my educational and training background including psychology, counseling, and other action techniques, I specialize in the letting go of sentimental items.
 This includes not only looking at what you are ready to part with, but also what you want to keep, finding a way to integrate it more into a place in your life that doesn't feel burdensome.